QuTech-Delft/libqasm/doc/source/cq1-instructions.rst

 This instruction cannot share a bundle with other instructions.

-``wait <qubit-ref>, <integer>``
+``wait <qubit>, <integer>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wait for all previous instructions involving the specified qubit(s) to finish,
+For each of the specified qubits, wait independently for all previous instructions
+involving the specified qubit to finish, and then wait at least the given number
-then wait the given number of cycles before starting the next bundle.
+of cycles before starting a next instruction involving the specified qubit.
-In essence, this acts as a no-op instruction with the specified duration in cycles.
+In essence, this acts as a no-op instruction for the specified qubit with the
+specified duration in cycles.
+The individual waits on each of the qubits
+are independent of each other, following the regular single-gate-multiple-qubit
+rules.

 .. note::